-The multicultural character of the City of Montreal does offer a wide range of many different out of courtesy 7 gestues as well as many cultural experiences and possibilities.
+The multicultural character of the City of Montreal does offer a wide range of many different business manners as well as many different cultural experiences and possibilities.

 The visible such as our cuisine, our writings, our music, our cinema and the invisible such as our values, our ethics and our beliefs.